vhickeys/GBTO/README.md

 # GBTO
 GBTO which stands for Global Binary Trading Option is an online Trading Platform for the binary trading community i built and deployed on the 30th of June, 2022.
 To see the website, visit www.GBTO.net
+This website was built using the following languages HTML
+CSS
+Javascript
+PHP
+CSS Frame works => Bootstrap
+CSS Preprocessor => Sass